Meet Our Ph.D. Students

 Mihwa Lee (email@example.com) is a doctoral student interested in aging.
 She received her B.A in Gerontology and Social Work from Seoul Women’s University and M.A in Lifelong Education focusing on educational gerontology from Seoul National University in South Korea.
 During her M.A, she worked as an assistant researcher in several research projects including “Human Resource Development (HRD) Strategies for The Middle and Old Aged as Lifelong Learning”, “Learning history and Learning Outcomes investigate of Successful Leader”, and “Elderly Education Policy and the Current Situation”.
 She also spent two years as an education volunteer coordinator with elderly at a local nonprofit.
 Her research interests include productive and civic engagement in later life, and community services to older adults.
 Mihwa currently works as Research Assistant with her advisor, Dr. Hee Lee.

-Shawyn Lee (firstname.lastname@example.org) is a doctoral student interested in research examining how LGBTQ identities impact over all experiences of transracial and intercountry adoptees.
-Shawyn received a B.S.W. from St. Thomas University and an M.S.W. from the University of Minnesota.
+Shawyn Lee (firstname.lastname@example.org) is a doctoral candidate interested in historical research of the professionalization of social work with respect to social work education and the subsequent effects on how social workers have been trained to carry out various child-placing interventions.
+Specifically, Shawyn has been researching the role of social workers in establishing some of the first institutionalized overseas adoption policies and practices following the Korean War and the mass exportation of hundreds of thousands of Korean children.
+Shawyn received a B.S.W. from the University of St. Thomas in 2005, and an M.S.W. from the University of Minnesota in 2006.
 Having worked as a community practice social worker at Family & Children's Service (now the Family Partnership), the University of Minnesota, and Hamline University, much of Shawyn's professional experience has been in and with LGBTQ communities as an organizer and social justice advocate.
-Additionally, Shawyn has taught undergraduate BSW courses at St. Catherine University and the College of St. Scholastica.
-Returning again to the University of Minnesota, Shawyn works as a Research Assistant with CASCW doing research in foster care and the juvenile justice system.
-Shawyn's advisor is Dr. Jeff Edleson.
+Additionally, Shawyn has taught B.S.W. and M.S.W. courses at St. Catherine University, the College of St. Scholastica, the University of Minnesota, and St. Olaf College.
+Currently, Shawyn works as an RA at the Minnesota Center for Chemical and Mental Health conducting research on the effects of a pilot training program designed to enhance the work of practitioners helping individuals with co-occurring mental health and substance use disorders.
+Shawyn's advisor is Dr. Jean Quam.

 Kao Nou L. Moua